LiadBenMoshe/Ex3/README.md

 the automatic game need the play the best case that can be,

-in the manual game you can choose robot in the keyboard ,and move them with the mause.
+in the manual game you can choose robot in the keyboard ,and move them with the mouse.

-another opstion is that the player can save his game to a KML file and ran it on Google Eerth.
+another option is that the player can save his game to a KML file and upload it on Google Eerth.